 Sri Chinmoy was a global man of peace who inspired many projects to make a practical contribution to a more peaceful world.
 In 1987, he created the Sri Chinmoy Oneness-Home Run which has involved many people in taking part in a global relay run promoting the ideals of peace and harmony.
 Sri Chinmoy met with many world figures and representatives from different religious tradition to promote a message of religious tolerance and religious acceptance has helped create a much more tolerant and accepting world.

 A noted poet, Sri Chinmoy elucidated how an individual could bring about his own inner peace and through changing yourself could change the world.

 The story of Joan of Arc cannot fail to inspire.
 It is a story of courage, faith and triumph of the weak over the unjust.

 Joan of Arc was a poor, illiterate peasant girl.
-Yet, through a divine inspiration she moved Kings and inspired a nation.
+Yet, through divine inspiration, she moved Kings and inspired a nation.
 Her tenacity was remarkable, especially given the prevailing attitude to women at the time.
-For her extraordinary courage and vision she created powerful enemies, and for her 'crimes' she was burnt at the stake.
+For her extraordinary courage and vision she created powerful enemies, and for her ‘crimes’ she was burnt at the stake.
 But, not before giving a powerful testament at her rigged trial.
-Her prophecy that France would be free in seven years, came true after her death.
+Her prophecy that France would be free in seven years came true after her death.